wilm0x42/wii-gc-adapter-inject/README.md

 # wii-gc-adapter

-Based off of wii-u-gc-adapter by @ToadKing, wii-gc-adapter is a mod for Super Smash Bros.
+Based off of wii-u-gc-adapter by ToadKing, wii-gc-adapter is a mod for Super Smash Bros.
 Brawl that should, when it's completed, allow you to use gamecube controllers, via the official Nintendo Wii u Gamecube Controller Adapter.
 Implementation is based on riivolution.

 Non-USA versions aren't _planned_, but you never know!

+Of course, note that it should be possible to port this to games besides SSBB with relative ease.

 ## Building and usage